keycloak/katacoda-scenarios/keycloak/secure-application/intro.md

 In this scenario, you will learn  :
 * How to configure a Web Application.
-* How to log in to your applicatio.
+* How to log in to your application.
 * Have your application make a secure request to a secured service.